ECE651Group16/AI-Powered-E-Commerce-App/README.md

 Open a Pull Request
 ## 📝 License

-Distributed under the MIT License.
-See LICENSE for more information.
+Distributed under the Apache License Version 2.0 License.
+See [LICENSE](LICENSE) for more information.

 ## 📩 Contact